-- This policy will be reviewed by the headteacher in conjunction with the RSE and health education subject leader on an annual basis. - Any changes needed to the policy, including changes to the programmes, will be implemented by the headteacher. - Any changes to the policy will be clearly communicated to all members of staff and, where necessary, parents and pupils, involved in the RSE and health education curriculum. - The next scheduled review date for this policy is August 2022.
+This policy will be reviewed by with the RSE and health education subject leader on an annual basis.

+Any changes needed to the policy, including changes to the programmes, will be implemented by the headteacher.

+Any changes to the policy will be clearly communicated to all members of staff and, where necessary, parents and pupils, involved in the RSE and health education curriculum.

-West Kirby School and College Accessibility Plan November 2019
+West Kirby School and College Accessibility Plan